skip to main content

 Thematic units of work are at the centre of everything we do, generally based around an aspect of humanities or science.
 Each unit is initiated by a memorable experience, whether that be an educational visit, a visitor to school or a special day.

 Throughout the course of each unit, challenge and investigation opportunities are woven into the learning experience.
 For example; Can you make a wind powered vehicle?
 Can you build a lighthouse?
 Can you build a bridge from paper?
-This allows the girls to think for themselves, to work collaboratively and not be afraid to have a go!
+This allows the children to think for themselves, to work collaboratively and not be afraid to have a go!

 Numeracy

 We encourage all our girls to develop a positive attitude to maths from their earliest days at Westfield.
-Through years 1 and 2, girls may follow the same area of learning but age-appropriate objectives will be identified to ensure smooth progress and mastery.
+Through years 1 and 2, children may follow the same area of learning but age-appropriate objectives will be identified to ensure smooth progress and mastery.

 Literacy